go-graphite/graphite-clickhouse/README.md

 [common]
 listen = ":9090"
 max-cpu = 1
-# Target blacklist.
-Daemon returns empty response if query matches any of regular expressions
+# Daemon returns empty response if query matches any of regular expressions
 # target-blacklist = ["^not_found.*"]

 [clickhouse]